kaskelso/interview_prep/readings/summarize.md

 oversampling creates ties among examples and can lead to overfitting. undersampling can remove important examples in the majority leading to reduced learning on the majority class.

+Informed undersampling: basicallly you learn subconcepts in majority class and down sample in a way keeping that representative variation

+informed oversampling: SMOTE (newer is SMOTEtomek) uses KNN clustering in minority class to generate new synthetic data based on euclidian distances.